djdefi/docker-duckdns/README.md

 ##Install On unRaid:

-On unRaid, install from the Community Repositories and enter the app folder location.
+On unRaid, install from the Community Applications and enter the app folder location.

 ##Install On Other Platforms (like Ubuntu, Synology 5.2 DSM, etc.):